-Normally OpenKM is configured like a single-instance single-tenant (ST) environment where each tenant (Instance owner) will run a single instance that is installed on one server or across a cluster of them.
+OpenKM is normally configured as a single-instance single-tenant (ST) environment where the tenant (who owns the instance) will run a single instance that is installed on one server or across a cluster of them.

-Although it may also be possible to run multiple OpenKM instances on the same server, separating content stores and creating a personalized clients environments.
+It may also be possible to run multiple OpenKM instances (Multitenant) on the same server; it will allow the instance owners to store different content and create personalized client environments.
 Some advantages are:

-The Multi-tenancy enables multiple independent tenants to be hosted on a single instance, which can be installed either on a single server or across a cluster of them.
+Multi-tenancy enables multiple independent tenants to be hosted on a single instance, installed either on a single server or across a cluster of them.
 The main instance is logically partitioned such that it will appear to each tenant that they are accessing a completely separate instance of OpenKM.

 The super user 'okmAdmin' has access to complete environment.
 Tenants will be administered by the super 'okmAdmin' using the Tenant Admin Console.